-Years later, when I retired from a long career in school libraries, my friend Karlan, a recently retired public librarian herself, called me.
+Years later, when I retired after my long career running school libraries, my friend Karlan, a recently retired public librarian herself, called me.

 “I’m heading a new organization called Literacy for Incarcerated Teens / LIT,” she said, “ it’s a good cause, won’t you join us?“

 LIT, Karlan explained, is a community-based non-profit committed to combating illiteracy in court-involved children and young adults by partnering with New York’s city and state agencies and school districts.
 To this end LIT raises and allocates funds for the creation of libraries and book collections in juvenile detention centers.
 And equally important is the funding LIT provides for teachers and librarians to create literacy and arts programming including read-ins, poetry slams, literary festivals, museum trips, and art, music, and writing workshops led by visiting artists and authors.

 Having worked for decades at an inner city vocational high school, I’d seen too many of our students with reading and other deficiencies in dire need of remediation.
 Our faculty worked hard to help them, and we celebrated those who graduated and went on to good jobs or to college.

 But hard as we teachers and support staff might try, the deck was stacked against many of these kids and they took the wrong path, sometimes landing in detention centers like the ones served by LIT.
 So this was certainly a cause dear to my heart, and I joined Karlan on the LIT board.

 Once during a writing workshop at one of the centers, a visiting author read to the kids from one of his books, elicited their responses, and then encouraged them to write short pieces of their own to read aloud.